kevcruse96/Borges/Borges/DBMaintenance/mongodb_upgrade_wiki.md

 Original authors: Kevin Cruse

+Many thanks to Tanjin He for his invaluable help in this process

 ## Summary

 The version of MongDB is currently being updated from 3.4 to 5.0 (as of July 2022), which requires many non-trivial steps to ensure full compatibility for future applications.
 This page documents that process and provides useful tips for those who plan to make a similar upgrade in the future.